Geometric Ergodicity of the multivariate COGARCH(1,1) Process: Multivariate COGARCH(1,1) process

 To have the MUCOGARCH process well-defined, we have to know that a unique solution of the SDE system exists and the solution of $Y$ (and $V$) does not leave the set $\s_d^+$.
-In the following we always understand that our processes live on $\s_d$ (not on $M_d(\R)$) or in vec representation on $\vec(\s_d)$, which we can identify with $\R^{d(d+1)/2}$.
+In the following we always understand that our processes live on $\s_d$.
 Since $\s_d^{++}$ is an open subset of $\s_d$, we now are in the most natural setting for SDEs and we get: